coppolam/swarmulator/README.md

 `parameters.xml` is to be found in in the `conf` folder.

 Here you can edit all the run-time parameters.
-These are described below:
+The standard ones are described below.
+In the next sub-section, you can find out how to make your own!

 * `simulation_updatefreq`: Refresh-rate of the simulation (Hz)
 * `simulation_realtimefactor`: Simulation real-time factor.
 The higher the faster, up to whatever your computer can handle, since eventually the mutex synchronization will win, which is particularly relavant for large numbers of robots.
+* `time_limit`: The time limit of simulated time after which the simulator will quit.
+If set to 0, then the simulation won't quit until you make it quit.

+* `environment`: The environment that the robots operate in (essentially defining the walls).
+Use `square` for a standard squared room, or leave it empty for a boundless environment.
+For a randomly generated environment, use `random`.
+You can always make your own enviromment by defining it and placing it in `conf/environments`.

 * `window_width`: Height of the animation window (in pixels)
 * `window_height`: Width of the animation window (in pixels)